mjhaskell/cpp_tutorials/eigen/README.md

 Eigen either (again they don't really make sense in linear algebra), but Eigen does have methods that allow for it with things like `A.cwiseProduct(B)`.
-The shapes of the matrices/vectors will have to be the same for these types of operations, as expected.
+The shapes of the matrices/vectors will have to be the same for these types of operations, which is to be expected.

 That's probably all I will introduce in this document.
 I have found it fairly easy to find answers to questions I had about Eigen as I was learning (and even now) by searching online.
 It might come from Eigen's documentation or places like Stack Overflow.
-Either way, answers to your questions most likely are out there!
+Either way, answers to your questions are most likely out there!

 ## Warnings